 The rate of not being able to afford care also significantly declined as household income increased.
-Nearly, one third of adults in the pearest beyond like applied as household.
+Nearly, one third of adults in the pearest households could not income increased.

-income increased.
 Nearly one-third of adults in the poorest households could not afford care, compared with approximately 3% of those with an income of